ibm-cloud-architecture/refarch-eda/deployments/kafka/README.md

 # Kafka Deployment
+We are proposing three deployment approaches:
+* Using IBM Event Streams (See [separate note](../eventstreams/README.md))
+* Using Kafka on development environment, mostly developer workstation
+* Using IBM Cloud private for production

+## Development
-For kafka the manifests are in the same [project](https://github.com/ibm-cloud-architecture/refarch-asset-analytics) under the `deployments/kafka/dev` folder.
+For kafka the manifests are in this project under the `deployments/kafka/dev` folder.
 We are using the google image: `gcr.io/google_samples/k8skafka:v1`.

+We tested on MacOS with Docker Edge and Kubernetes.

-We are also providing the same type of script to deploy Kafka:
+We are also providing scripts to deploy Kafka:
 ```
 $ pwd
-> ...../refarch-analytics/deployments/kafka
+> deployments/kafka
 $ ./deployKafka.sh
 $ kubectl get pods -n greencompute
 NAME                            READY     STATUS    RESTARTS   AGE